Effortlessly automate tasks: A beginner’s guide to Linux job scheduling

 .
 This command is for Ubuntu or Debian distributions.

-Crontab File
+Crontab file

 Cron table, or crontab, is a text file, or crontab file, that outlines the schedule for the cron jobs.
 Crontab files are either individual user crontab files or system-wide crontab files.